 It’s often noted that once you are part of the College of Design community, you are forever a part of a tightly woven family, a family of designers that spans generations, professions, continents, and limitless passion.
 It’s living a Designlife.

-After receiving her undergraduate degree from Pennsylvania State University, Kimberly Wicker [MLAR ’97] enrolled in the Master’s of Landscape Architecture at the College of Design.
-She has since continued her connections and relationships with the College and local design community in a myriad of capacities, including as past Chair of the City of Raleigh Parks, Recreation and Greenway Advisory Board, and a past member of the Wake County Planning Board.
+After receiving her undergraduate degree from Pennsylvania State University, Wicker enrolled in the Master’s of Landscape Architecture at the College of Design.
+She has since continued her connections and relationships with the College and local design community in a myriad of capacities, including as past Chair of the City of Raleigh Parks, Recreation and Greenway Advisory Board and a past member of the Wake County Planning Board.
+Most recently, she was appointed to the NC State University Board of Visitors.
 In 2005, she opened her own design firm, Coaly Design.
-She is truly living a Designlife.

 Wicker has also served as an adjunct professor at the College, is an annual contributor to the Designlife Fund, serves on the Leaders Council, has mentored students and sponsored students to participate in College events, and hires students to work in her practice.
 Wicker’s support is a natural extension of who she is and an integral part of her life.
 She doesn’t need a reason to give—“You get back what you give.
 No matter what it is.
 I feel like I have a lot to give, and even if I’m not directly getting back, in some ways the universe gives you back what you give.
 Even if it’s an hour or $100 or $25 dollars—it’s not about the amount, it’s about the purpose.”